curl/curl/docs/libcurl/curl_multi_perform.md

         break;
       }

-    /* if there are still transfers, loop! */
+    /* if there are still transfers, loop */
     } while(still_running);
   }
 }